-The Design Centre has reopened for appointments with a modified schedule.
+The Design Centre is temporarily closed for appointments, with all appointments moving to a virtual format.
 Homeowners will be contacted by a consultant ahead of their scheduled appointment to discuss structural options and will be sent a visual package to help make any structural decisions required, as well as be sent a visual package and upgraded price books.
-Homeowners also have the option of a full day in person appointment at the Minto Communities GTA Design Centre.
-All follow up appointments will be done virtually.
-In person appointments will be limited to those listed on the title and a maximum of two people.
-Masks are required to be worn throughout the appointment.

 Q. What will happen to my Frame Walk appointments?